yll139/IPLTransform/README.md

 # An in-place linear transformation with parallel optimization

 The default size of square matrix M is 50x50,
-and the default size of Loop_ount is 10000.
+and the default size of Loop_count is 10000.

 Instructions (Linux)